 Affiliate Marketing is not necessarily one of the types of monetization that comes to mind with the blog sponsorship topic.
 However, it is like having a sponsorship by a certain product or service by way of YOUR selection process.
 So, in this case, you are choosing an affiliate product that provides a certain commission when readers choose to click on it and purchase it.
 You have chosen to make that affiliate product/service(s) the sponsor of your particular blog post (or your site).

-Some of the newcomers (sites that broker affiliate opportunities) include JVZoo, which also has its built-in community, which offers support in the area of how to learn about how to do affiliate marketing (affiliate link).
+Some of the newcomers (sites that broker affiliate opportunities) include JVZoo, which also has its built-in community, which offers support in the area of how to High-Converting Done-For-You Recorded Webinar (affiliate link).
 This includes an opportunity for YOU to become the one who is looking for affiliates!
 Hey, now you can sponsor your own site with your own product/service that is also advertised by your affiliate team.
 But, that is another topic 🙂

 Fortunately, you can begin affiliate marketing at any time in your blogging career and tailor your approach over time.